sky-uk/toolkit/CONTRIBUTING.md

    All commits pertaining to this issue must happen within this branch.
 4. Commits in this branch should be done using `npm run commit` or `yarn commit`.
-   This will take you through a series of prompts that will build a commit that looks like:
+   This will take you through a series of prompts that will build a commit which resembles:

         feature(toolkit-ui): added new ui component